 So you know that engagement and context are a large part of great computer applications lesson plans.
 But how do you use those concepts in the classroom?
 One place to start is by including hands-on computer activities – not just lessons.

-There are many activities out there, including Microsoft Word practice activities created by some dedicated computer applications teachers.
+There are many resources out there, including Microsoft Word lesson plans and activities created by some dedicated computer applications teachers.
 You could easily incorporate one of the activities into your existing Microsoft Word lesson plans.

 Want more ideas for middle school computer lessons and activities?
 Check out one of these articles: